 While the branchiura life process averages 30 to 60 days, the real period depends upon the parasite types and the water temperature level.
 All life phases of both sexes are parasitic, unlike the non-parasitic male anchorworm (Lernaea), an associated shellfish copepod parasite.
 Fish lice adults can survive for many days off the fish host.

-The adult female detaches from the fish host to lay eggs on hard surfaces and vegetation around the area after a male and the female pair mates.
-And after she er eggs have been released, the female the go back to the fish host.
+The adult female detaches from the fish host to lay eggs on hard surfaces and vegetation around the area after a male and the female pair mate.
+And after her eggs have been released, the female then goes back to the fish host.

 The time needed for Fish lice eggs to hatch will differ, depending upon the types and temperature level.
 The eggs of fish lice hatch in 10 days at 35°C, however, they need 61 days at 15°C.